How to Get Class Name in Python

 url

-Here in the following example, It is impossible for a class definition to be empty, but if you have a class definition with no content, use the pass statement to avoid an error.
-The pass keyword is itself a complete statement that helps to execute the program execution, otherwise it will rise the error.
+In the following example, even if a class definition is empty, you can use the pass statement to avoid an error.
+The pass keyword is a complete statement that ensures program execution, preventing errors.

-Invoke a class with an empty argument and save the result in a new variable, “url”.
-The print command with the str() function helps to get the class name in Python.
+Invoke a class with an empty argument and save the result in a new variable named “url”.
+The str() function combined with __class__ helps retrieve the class name in Python.

 class URL: